 NFTs relevancy comes from the fact that they allow you to tokenize digital assets - from artwork to real estate, i.e., make money out of anything that can be transformed into an NFT and start trading to make a ton of money just like that!
 However, it's difficult as being said.
 And in this world, there is a saying; things move quickly in the crypto-world.

-At present, most digital assets stand a chance to get copied or replicated.
+Currently, most digital assets stand a chance to get copied or replicated.
 As a result, organizations using NFTs are expanding their base to create unique digital assets with authentic ownership.
-Meaning no two NFTs will be the same, bringing tremendous opportunities for every kind of business or niche.
+No two NFTs will be the same, bringing tremendous opportunities for every kind of business or niche.

 For example, in-app music streaming services like Spotify, Apple Music, or Amazon Music could make playlists of famous artists and sell them to their fans.